 With an increased emphasis on managing obesity from the UK Government in recent weeks, a focus on healthy eating options and potential changes likely to emerge, the need to adapt our food products may come sooner than we think.

 It’s not just about generating creative ideas - it’s also about managing the approach to new product development (NPD) through collaboration, control, and data to improve the chances of product success.
-Let’s see how the right ERP solution can support this process and bring products to market as quickly and as efficiently as possible by focusing on these key areas:
+Let’s see how the right ERP solution is the key to maximising success in food product development...

 - Formulating and managing new products